 Just like many other ideas and works of art, ‘le Nuage’ started as a stroke of luck.
 During the creation of a completely different object which involves copper, a piece of white insulation material fell on the object.
 The light shone through the red copper and hit the insulation.
 It was a remarkable sight to see.
-It reminded Wout of the setting sun.
+Wout thought it was reminiscent of the setting sun.
 He reworked the light and shaped the cloud on the spot; ‘le Nuage’ was born.
 It would hang in the workshop for a few months before this prototype got reproduced on a bigger scale.

 After making several cloudlights for different individuals, ‘The Dutch Design Hotel’ in Amsterdam got wind of ‘le Nuage’.
 They hosted an exhibition which involved several light objects from sizes between two and three meters (8.2 ft.) long, in the main hall.
 This was the first of a series of big projects, where ‘le Nuage’ was used for.

-After this breakthrough on a national level, ‘le Nuage’ was on the radar of a variety of design agencies, architects and blogs around the world.
+Because of this breakthrough on a national level, the pendant was on the radar of a variety of design agencies, architects and blogs around the world.
 The recognition for the cloudlight created the opportunity to promote ‘le Nuage’ overseas.
-One of the most remarkable assignments recieved so far, is a lightobject created to hang on the top floor of the ‘23 Marina’ in Dubai.
+One of the most noteworthy assignments recieved so far, is a lightobject created to hang on the top floor of the ‘23 Marina’ in Dubai.
 The owner of the near-400-meter-high skyscraper, who resides on the top floors of the building, wanted a lightobject that would match the stature of the prominent building.
 Wout was approached to provide a version of ‘le Nuage’ that would enrich the space.

 It’s the biggest cloudlight made thus far and has a staggering length of six and a half meters (21ft.) long.
 Wout was asked to come to Dubai to assemble the object on location.